rmh2009/flowmq/README.md

 ## Introduction

 This is a distributed message queue in C++ based on the Raft consensus algorithm.
-The implementation uses boost Asio library for network communication and async executions.
-This library also depends on Protobuf.

-External library dependencies:
-- Boost Asio (1.68 or above recommended)
-- Protobuf
-- Google Test

-C++11 features are used extensively such as lambda functions, R-value reference etc.

 At present state this is mainly my hobby project to learn about network programming and distibuted systems by implementing the major components and algorithms to build a distributed